 Most of the time, people who perform at Jamaa El Fna rely mostly on tips to make a living.

 That’s why tipping is important.
 I always tip every attraction I watch or I am part of.
 When you tip these showmen and showwomen, you can get pictures, videos, selfies and sometimes they can do a whole personalized show just for you.

 2. Moroccan Cuisine

-Do not be put off by the street food: it is one of the best that can be found in Marrakech (and one of the best in the world as well).
-It is also better and cheaper than in the surrounding restaurants.
+Do not be put off by the street food: it is one of the best that can be found in Marrakech, and one of the best in the world as well.
+It is also cheaper than in the surrounding restaurants.
 The food will be cooked right in front of you while you can chit-chat with your friends, family and the people sitting next to you.

-3. Marrakech Historical Monuments
+4. Marrakech Historical Monuments

 Marrakech city was founded in 1062 by Abou Bakr ibn Umar, cousin of Almoravid king Yusuf ibn Tashfin.
-Through the years, the city established itself as a cultural and historical center for the Maghreb and sub-Saharan Africa.
+Through the centuries, the city established itself as a cultural and historical center for the Maghreb and sub-Saharan Africa.

-Just a few minutes walk from Jemaa El-Fna, around 200 meters / 660 ft, you will find the Koutoubia Mosque with its beautiful orange garden.
+Just a few minutes’ walk from Jemaa El-Fna, around 200 meters / 660 ft, you will find the Koutoubia Mosque with its beautiful orange garden.
 The Koutoubia was built in the 12th century and has inspired many famous buildings such as the Giralda of Seville in Spain and the Hassan Tower of Rabat in Morocco.